Table of Content

 file

 filter_type.
 This points to the location of the source file.
-The location should not start with a forward slash and should not be surrounded by either double or single quotes.source_file_dir: Only used for the directory (
+The location should not start with a forward slash and should not be surrounded by double or single quotes.source_file_dir: Only used for the directory (

 dir